 Claudia.

 Ghee is a type of clarified butter that originates from India.
 It is produced by melting butter over low heat, allowing the fat to separate from the water and milk proteins.
-The solid waste and water are then removed, resulting in a purified, golden fat, which is traditionally used in Indian cooking and Ayurvedic medicine.
-Ghee has an intense flavor and is very stable at high temperatures, making it ideal for cooking and frying.
+The solid residue and water are then removed, resulting in a purified, golden fat, which is traditionally used in Indian cooking and Ayurvedic medicine.
+Ghee has an intense flavour and is very stable at high temperatures, making it ideal for cooking and frying.

 Comments